afreemannc/jirclemud/prompt/README.md

   - multi-select: select field, accepts one or more input options from predefined list
   - value: hidden field designed to pass a set value straight through to fieldValues
   - int: single value numeric field
+  - dice: text field that accepts dice format (<number of>d<dice size> ex: 2d6)
+  - fieldgroup: a logical grouping of fields that have data stored in a group and accept multiple values.

 ### Text field
 Single line text field